rarese19/gpt-bert/pretraining/README.md

 - The remaining GPUs train with CLM
 - Losses are automatically weighted and combined based on the ratio

-Important note: the current code assumes multi-GPU training!
-For example, if you want to train with a 1:3 causal-to-mask ratio, you have to have at least 4 GPUs.
-You need your number of GPUs to be a multiple of your `hybrid_denominator`.
+Important note: The code that assumes multi-gpu needs the number of GPUs being used to be a multiple of your `hybrid_denominator` i.e. if you want to train with a 1:3 causal-to-mask ratio, you have to have a multiple of 4 number of GPUs.

 ### Dynamic Scheduling